DREAMers and UndocuALLY

 Financial Support for Undocumented Students

-Find information on financial resources for Dreamers and how to apply for financial aid and scholarships.
+Information on financial resources for dreamers & how to apply for financial aid and scholarships.

 Legislation Makes College Affordable

 The decision to end DACA does not impact a student's ability to qualify for in-state tuition under the AB540 Provision.

 Students will also be able to continue to apply for Financial Aid under the California Dream Act.

 The Nonresident Tuition Exemption (AB540) and California Dream Act are state programs separate and not affected by DACA.
 Recent laws have made college more affordable for California's undocumented Dreamer students.